How Far to Drain an Above Ground Pool for Winter

 • Address any pool buckling immediately.

-Once your pool is closed you may want to consider buying an inflatable hot tub so you can continue your soaking fun until next spring.
+Once your pool is closed, you may want to consider buying an inflatable hot tub to continue soaking until next spring.